 Trevor also has the most access to the sub-weapons used in the original Castlevania.
 He is the only character that can use the Sacred Water and Banshee Boomerang sub-weapons.

-- Sacred Water (1 jewel) - Known in other Castlevania games as the Holy Water, Trevor throws a vial of sacred water in front of him, causing a small burst of fire to appear.
+- Sacred Water (1 Heart) - Known in other Castlevania games as the Holy Water, Trevor throws a vial of sacred water in front of him, causing a small burst of fire to appear.

-- Banshee Boomerang (1 jewel) - Known in other Castlevania games as the Holy Cross, Trevor throws a cross-shaped object in front of him, which immediately turns to the opposite direction after some time.
+- Banshee Boomerang (1 Heart) - Known in other Castlevania games as the Holy Cross, Trevor throws a cross-shaped object in front of him, which immediately turns to the opposite direction after some time.

 (found after defeating the possessed Grant in Stage 2-03 or by using the secret name "FUJIMOTO")